 Issues and Bug Tracking¶

-The Zephyr project shall have an issue tracking system (such as JIRA) that can be used to record and track defects that are found in the system.
+The Zephyr project shall have an issue tracking system (such as GitHub) that can be used to record and track defects that are found in the system.

 Because security issues are often sensitive, this issue tracking system shall have a field to indicate a security issue.
 Setting this field shall result in the issue only being visible to the Zephyr Security Subcommittee.
 In addition, there shall be a field to allow the Zephyr Security Subcommittee to add additional users that will have visibility to a given issue.

 This embargo, or limited visibility, shall only be for a fixed duration, with a default being a project-decided value.
 However, because security considerations are often external to the Zephyr project itself, it may be necessary to increase this embargo time.
 The time necessary shall be clearly annotated in the issue itself.

 The list of issues shall be reviewed at least once a month by the Zephyr Security Subcommittee.
 This review should focus on tracking the fixes, determining if any external parties need to be notified or involved, and determining when to lift the embargo on the issue.
 The embargo should not be lifted via an automated means, but the review team should avoid unnecessary delay in lifting issues that have been resolved.